The top 8 foods to make dairy-free easier!

 Canned fish – Alright, so it’s not a substitute for dairy but what it does do is provide one of the best sources of calcium and minerals to keep bones strong!

 Savoury yeast flakes – It is also known as nutritional yeast.
-This is one of my favourite dairy substitutes because it’s so tasty and it contains B vitamins.
+This is one of my favorite dairy substitutes because it’s so tasty and it contains B vitamins.